EdD in Curriculum and Instruction

 For answers to more FAQs about the School of Education, see the general FAQs page.

 Of course, students do not progress at a uniform speed.
-Typically, coursework takes from two-three years, and the dissertation another year or two.
+Typically, coursework takes from two to three years, and the dissertation another year or two.